-- If there is an ExpressCard socket protector, remove it using the "Removing an ExpressCard" instructions below. - Insert the ExpressCard with the connector side first and label side up.
-Standard ExpressCards will be flush with the Notebook PC when fully inserted.
+- 1. If there is a PC Card socket protector, remove it using the "Removing a PC Card" instructions below. - 2.
+Insert the PC card with the connector side first and label side up.
+Standard PC cards will be flush with the Notebook PC when fully inserted.